ManishKumawat450/JSAI-THON--AI-Menatl-Wellness-Chatbot/README.md

 ✅ Calming, Responsive UI — A visually soothing, accessible web interface tailored for mental wellness

 ⚠️ Important Notice
 This AI Assistant is NOT a substitute for professional mental health care or emergency intervention.
 If you or someone you know is facing a crisis, contact emergency services or a certified mental health provider immediately.

 🛠 Setup Instructions
 Prerequisites

 ✔️ Node.js (v14 or newer)
 ✔️ Azure Account with OpenAI Service Enabled

 Environment Setup

-1️⃣ Create a .env file in the project root with:
+Create a .env file in the project root with:

-bash
+ini
 Copy
 Edit
 AZURE_INFERENCE_SDK_KEY=your_azure_openai_key
 INSTANCE_NAME=your_azure_openai_instance_name
 DEPLOYMENT_NAME=your_deployment_name
-2️⃣ Add your mental health PDFs to:
+Add your mental health PDF resources to:

 bash
 Copy